achappell/itrackgames-ios/iTrackGames/Pods/TestFlightSDK/README.md

 All logging is done synchronously.
 Every time the SDK logs, it must write data to a file.
 This is to ensure log integrity at crash time.
 Without this, we could not trust logs at crash time.
 If you have a high performance app, please email support@testflightapp.com for more options.

+### Advanced Session Control

+Continuing sessions: You can adjust the amount of time a user can leave the app for and still continue the same session when they come back by changing the `TFOptionSessionKeepAliveTimeout` option.
+Change it to 0 to turn the feature off.

+Manual Session Control: If your app is a music player that continues to play music in the background, a navigation app that continues to function in the background, or any app where a user is considered to be "using" the app even while the app is not active you should use Manual Session Control.
+Please only use manual session control if you know exactly what you are doing.
+There are many pitfalls which can result in bad session duration and counts.
+See `TestFlight+ManualSessions.h` for more information and instructions.

 ### Advanced Exception/Signal Handling